OliverHowardGlanville/Cryptomator4Secube/Cryptomator4Secube/README.md

 ### Start Cryptomator

 If you unzip the buildkit for your OS, you will find a launcher script with some basic settings.
 You might want to adjust these to your needs.
-To start Cryptomator, simply execute the launcher script from a terminal, e.g. `launcher-linux.sh`, if you're on a Linux system.

 ## License